These are the most innovative education companies of 2020

 For educating immigrants on their rights and helping schools draft pro-immigrant policies

-Founded by immigrant Vanessa Luna, ImmSchools partners with K-12 schools and educators to support undocumented students and families through services such as professional trainings and know-your-rights workshops, and it organizes for the adoption of immigrant-friendly policies.
+Cofounded by Vanessa Luna, Viridiana Carrizales and Lorena Tule- Romain, ImmSchools partners with K-12 schools and educators to support undocumented students and families through services such as professional trainings and know-your-rights workshops, and it organizes for the adoption of immigrant-friendly policies.
 In its first 12 months, 960 students and their families participated in ImmSchools’ programs.

 9. Coursera